cuny-sps-msda-data622-2017fall/homework-2-jelikish/ReadMe.md

 - 15 points possible, worth 15% of your final grade

+### Required Reading
+Please come to class prepared to discuss.
+- Read Chapter 5 of the Deep Learning Book
+- Read Chapter 1 of the Agile Data Science 2.0 textbook

 ### Data Pipeline using Python (13 points total)

 Build a data pipeline in Python that downloads data using the urls given below, trains a random forest model on the training dataset using sklearn and scores the model on the test dataset.